nsafai/websocket-chat/README.md

 # Web Chat client using socket.io
+This single page web app is a chat client.
+It is a learning project as part of Make School's BEW 2.1 Advanced Web Patterns class.

 ## Milestones
 - [ ] Upon entering the application, I can choose a username to go by.